ners-xd/DELTARUNE-Bingosync/README.md

 This mod connects your game to [Bingosync](https://bingosync.com) and it can automatically mark goals from [this list](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1%262/goal_list.json).
 You can find a little guide on how to complete each goal [here](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1%262/goal_requirements.txt).
 You can also chat with other players, see the board update live, star goals and change your name color.

 # How to install and use
-- This mod was only tested on Windows and it's currently unknown if it's supported on Mac.
-If you have macOS and want to test it, use game.ios instead of data.win in the following steps.
-Linux is not supported at all because the game_change() function doesn't work;
 - Download [the latest](https://github.com/ners-xd/deltarune-bingosync/releases/latest) version of the mod;
 - Back up your chapters' vanilla data.win files;
 - Use your preferred ROM Patcher to apply the patches to each of the vanilla data.win files.
 If you don't have any, I recommend using [this one](https://www.marcrobledo.com/RomPatcher.js) (place the original file in the ROM section and the mod in the Patch section);